sharpchen/sharpchen.github.io/docs/document/Skill/PowerShell/docs/Language/Control Flow.md

 ## Trap

-`trap` is been called as a statement in PowerShell worlatchedd, but this is more like a `trap` block, for it:
+`trap` is called as a statement in PowerShell, but it's more like a `trap` block
 - serve as a isolated process for handling any error raised in the script or function
 - can be defined anywhere inside the script or function